 Residency Program

-Culture Lab LIC is excited to announce our 2025 Emergence Artists in Residence!
+Culture Lab LIC presents our 2025 Emergence Artists in Residence!

-These diverse and exceptional performace based artists will be a part of Culture Lab LIC's New Works Festival coming this Fall!
+These diverse and exceptional performance based artists will be a part of Culture Lab LIC's New Works Festival starting November, 2025.

 Culture Lab LIC's Emergence Artist Residency is a developmental performing arts program geared toward the support and creation of new work.